 How much creatine per day for Bodybuilding?

-If you are focused specifically on bodybuilding we suggest that you aim to get 5 grams of creatine per day.
+If you are focused specifically on bodybuilding we suggest you aim to get 5 grams of creatine daily.
 This is a little over for some people, but not enough to cause stomach problems, and still enough to keep your muscles fully saturated with creatine to give you the best overall size and results for bodybuilding.

 One of the main things that we should mention is that using creatine can cause a small amount of muscle retention at first.
 This can make your muscles look softer than they do normally.
 This can be fixed by looking more carefully at your diet and reducing the foods that aid in reducing the overall water weight.